-We focus on planting trees where the social and environmental impact on local people is greatest: in London this might mean planting trees to clean the air and making our communities healthier places to live, whilst in Addis Ababa it’s planting fruit trees for food and sustainable livelihoods.
+We focus on planting trees and greening community spaces where the social and environmental impact on local people is greatest.
+In London this might mean planting trees to clean the air or transforming unused community spaces into vibrant green areas, making our communities happier and healthier places to live, whilst in Nairobi it’s planting fruit trees for food and sustainable livelihoods.

 “I always say it was a pub conversation that got out of hand.
 The co-founders – Jake, Jane, Bin and I – were depressed by the lack of green in grey areas.
 We were all partygoers so fundraising for tree planting by partying seemed logical – and it worked.
 I’m incredibly proud.”